Our news, cryptocurrencies guides and tutorials

 Miner fee is a fee for miners to process a transaction.
 In the Ethereum network, charging is provided for performing any actions — transferring funds, performing functions provided for by smart contracts, transferring tokens, etc. The payout is credited to the miner who first created the block.

-Our exchanger takes into account two commissions — our commission and the miner fee.
-These commissions are included in the exchange rate.
+Our exchanger takes into account two fees — our fee and the miner fee.
+These fees are included in the exchange rate.

 What is GAS?